Skip to main content

 Audit Law No. 8 of 2020 and Law No. 16 of 2017 on Regulating the Work of Experts establish some initial professional development (IPD) and general continuing professional development (CPD) requirements for Auditors and Accounting Experts, which are further defined by the Ministry of Commerce and Industry (MOCI) and Ministry of Justice (MOJ), respectively.

 QCPA is encouraged to provide an update on the comprehensive review of the existing educational requirements for professional accountants in Qatar against those of 2019 IES.
-For areas of less than full compliance, specific actions to close the gaps, if any, with a defined timeframe need to be outlined in the SMO Action Plan in collaboration with other stakeholders.
+For areas that need improvement, specific actions to close the gaps with a defined timeframe need to be outlined in the SMO Action Plan in collaboration with other stakeholders.
 QCPA can utilize the IFAC Accountancy Education E-Tool to review the current version of IESs and share these requirements with relevant stakeholders such as universities in Qatar.
 It is recommended that QCPA complete the IES Checklist developed by IFAC which may be useful in progressing with the adoption of the revised requirements of the IES, especially IES 2, 3, 4 and 8 that are effective as of January 2021.

 Current Status: Execute